timwindsor/EnyoJS-on-BlackBerry/Enyo-2.0-BB10-WebWorks/README.md

 This example shows how to build an application with Enyo 2.0 and include native functionality with BlackBerry WebWorks extensions.
 This sample will include responding to the battery status and accelerometer, and using the BlackBerry 10 Invocation Framework to choose a music file and play it.
 This sample requires the [BlackBerry 10 WebWorks SDK](https://developer.blackberry.com/html5/download/).

 ## Enyo 2.0
-Enyo 2.0 is available from the EnyoJS organization on Github (https://github.com/enyojs/enyo), and from a zip: http://enyojs.com/#download.
+Enyo 2.0 is available from the EnyoJS organization on Github (https://github.com/enyojs/enyo).
 Enyo 2.0 is released under the Apache 2.0 license.

 Enyo 2.0 is based on the Enyo 1.0 framework but is designed to be a cross platform framework for all modern mobile and desktop browsers.
 Since BlackBerry 6, 7.x, PlayBook 1/2.x and BlackBerry 10 all have WebKit Browsers, and allow you to package web content into full applications, it's possible to port Enyo 2.0 applications to BlackBerry relatively quickly.